What is a Records Suspension?

 Eligibility criteria: After the expiration of any sentence including imprisonment, probation and the payment of any fine(s), the waiting period is:

-- 10 years – Serious personal injury offence (within the meaning of Section 752 of the Criminal Code); including manslaughter; an offence for which the applicant was sentenced to a prison term of 2 years or more, and an offence referred to in Schedule 1 that was prosecuted by indictment.
+• 10 years – Serious personal injury offence (within the meaning of Section 752 of the Criminal Code), including manslaughter, for which the applicant was sentenced to a prison term of 2 years or more, or an offence referred to in Schedule 1 that was prosecuted by indictment.

 On or after March 13, 2012: